 Related:

-What are the Symptoms of Neuralgia and the Treatment for Neuralgia?
+What are the Symptoms of Myeloma and the Treatment for Myeloma?

 Cognitive-behavioral therapy (CBT) is a type of therapy that can help adults manage their ADHD symptoms by changing negative thought patterns and behaviors.
 This type of therapy teaches individuals to focus on the present moment, and to identify and change negative thought patterns that may contribute to ADHD symptoms.